cris-cmk/functional-programming/README.md

 To run the  project
 1.  git clone https://github.com/cris-cmk/functional-programming
 2.  cd functional-programming
-3.  npm install
+3.  npm install(to install dependancies)
-4.  npx serve
+4.  npx serve(to run the project)
-5.  npm test
+5.  npm test(to run the tests)